nfriedri/debie-frontend/README.md

 For using other vector representations, the possibility is offered to upload embedding spaces or to provide the exact vectors together with the bias specification in the request.

-The back-end is published here: https://github.com/nfriedri/debie-frontend
+The backend is published here: https://github.com/nfriedri/debie-frontend

 An running instance of the application is accessible under: http://debie.informatik.uni-mannheim.de